astorm/magento-layout-no-frills/magento-2/README.md

-# No Frilles Magento 2 Layout
+# No Frills Magento 2 Layout

 Build is currently a manual process.
 You'll need